leapfrogtechnology/coding-guidelines/docs/python/general.md

     - Use `asyncio` for IO bound async flow.
 This is something new and constantly changing in `python`.
     - Be very carefult on threads and locks, so always discuss what you are doing.
 * Recommended third party modules:
     - `sqlalchemy` for ORM related database stuffs if using multiple databases.
-Single db driver will work in most cases like `sqlite` or `pyodbc` etc.
+Single db driver will work in most cases like `sqlite`,`pyodbc`,`mysqlclient` etc.
     - `requests` for http request stuff.
     - `attrs` for data oriented objects and class.
     - `pytest` for tests.